 Financial Analysis: This workshop teaches employee owners to analyze financial statements, examining the operating cycle, cash flow, and working capital needs; to figure standard financial ratios; and to apply these skills in uncovering the financial problems of a simulated ESOP firm.
 This program is appropriate for non-managerial employees serving on teams, boards, and committees.

 Customization: The OEOC can provide the above training through a series of "off-the-shelf" modules that are ready to go (see the Flat Rate Training Program below), but we can also provide the necessary customization, or create a program from scratch, if that better fits your needs.
 Contact Chris Cooper at email@example.com or 330-672-3028 for more information.

 We’ve heard from our Network companies that it would be appreciated if we simplified the offerings, and the pricing, for our in-demand training programs.
-The good news is we’ve listened, and are rolling out our Flat Rate Training Program.
-We’ve created this program in order to allow you to pick from a slate of great training programs, that can be brought to your company for a simple flat rate.
+The good news is we’ve listened, and created our Flat Rate Training Program.
+We’ve created this option in order to allow you to pick from a slate of great training programs, that can be brought to your company for a simple flat rate.
 Learn more

 Each year we run a number of webinars that hosted by the OEOC staff, fellow employee owners, and ESOP experts.
 The webinars cover a range of issues, relevant for those considering setting up an ESOP, new ESOP companies, and mature ESOPs.
 We also maintain a multi-year archive of past webinars that are available upon request.

 For over 30 years the OEOC hosts an annual conference that has hundreds of attendees and features a slew of topics relevant to employee-owners, management, and business owners interested in selling to their employees.